yochaigal/cairn/hacks/modular-rules-procedures.md

 nav_order: 7
 ---

 From [Modular Rules & Procedures for Cairn](https://adamhensley.itch.io/modular-rules-and-procedures-for-cairn), used with permission.
+This content is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 # Modular Rules & Procedures